One Day Hiking Grand Tetons: Jenny Lake & String Lake

 Without a doubt, Grand Teton National Park is one of the most picturesque parks in North America, attracting over 4.2 million people each year.
 Grand Teton is famous for its captivating scenery and endless wildlife.
 The Tetons landscape is adored by hikers, outdoor activists and photographers alike.

 In August 2018, I was lucky enough to catch a glimpse of the astonishing park and spent one whole day hiking Grand Tetons on two stunning trails, around String and Jenny Lake.
 Two amazing routes for day hikes at Grand Teton National Park.
+After reading this post, I promise that you will want to add Grand Teton to your US Bucket List.

 Hike Number 1: String Lake